belen-albeza/kata-rpg-combat-ts/KATA.md

   - If they are a **Ranged figther**, their range would be `20` meters.

 - When dealing damage in an attack, the target must be within range.

+### 🤔 Reflection #1

+_This is not an iteration, but rather a moment for you to take a short break, reflect, and do any refactors if you deem them necessary_.

+- Are you keeping up with the requirements?

+- Do you feel good about your design?
+Is it scalable and easily adapted to the requirements that have been added?

+- Is your code tested?
+If so, are you confident in your tests?

+- Take a look at the next iteration: do you want to make some changes in your design before you tackle that?